 (Left: Mother Jones in 1909 with Terence Powderly)

 Mary Harris admired Powderly who was much more conservative than her.
-She understood that despite the archaic workings of the Knights and the inclusion in its ranks of some employers that he was brave, loyal and progressive enough to seek the inclusion of women, black people, and immigrants as full members in the Knights.
+She understood that despite the archaic and secretive workings of the Knights and the inclusion in its ranks of some employers that he was brave, loyal and progressive enough to seek the inclusion of women, black people, and immigrants as full members in the Knights.
 The very close personal bonds between the two of them continued until his death in June 1924.

 3.2 Growing Militancy of Labour.